header-banner-deforestation-brazil-nuts_1.jpg

 Bees Under Threat?

-Given that orchid bees depend on forest cover, it is easy to imagine how activities such as timber harvesting and slash-and-burn agriculture might affect fruit yield.
+Given that orchid bees depend on forest cover, it is easy to imagine how timber harvesting and slash-and-burn agriculture might affect fruit yield.
 Recent studies have shown that the last twelve years have seen a decline in forest-dependent bee populations of up to 50% in some Amazon regions – likely due to deforestation and habitat-loss.3

 Saving the Rainforest: One Brazil Nut at a Time

-Local harvesters are aware of the need to maintain the forest for their livelihood, so Brazil nut collections take place on extractive reserves which protect the forest.4 Which means that – unlike most of what we eat, as long as it’s done sustainably, harvesting Brazil nuts can actually work to conserve rainforests, while also supporting the local communities which depend on it.
+Local harvesters are aware of the need to maintain the forest for their livelihood, so Brazil nut collections take place on extractive reserves which protect the forest.4 Which means that – unlike most of what we eat, as long as it’s done sustainably, harvesting Brazil nuts can actually work to conserve rainforests while also supporting the local communities which depend on it.

 Related articles